About The Caucasus

 The parts the Caucasus mountain range in Russia are known as the North Caucasus and the countries of Azerbaijan, Georgia, and Armenia, are referred to collectively as the South Caucasus.
 The Transcaucasian Trail network will link together national parks in the South Caucasus.
 While the name “Transcaucasian Trail” is evocative of Transcaucasia, a historical name for the South Caucasus which means “the other side of the Caucasus,” we prefer Transcaucasian Trail to be interpreted as “across the Caucasus,” as in Trans-Siberian Railway or the Trans-Canada Trail.

-There are three disputed territories in the South Caucasus: Abkhazia, South Ossetia and Nagorno-Karabakh.
+There are two disputed territories in the South Caucasus: Abkhazia and South Ossetia.
 The TCTA takes no position on the status of these territories, and the representation or lack of representation of these territories or their borders on any maps on this website should not be interpreted as a position on their status.
 In general, we use maps that fit our practical needs, such as Google Maps, OpenStreetMap, and MapBox, which may represent the borders and territories of the region differently.

 Bitnami